Dr Rong Zhu

 College of Business, Government and Law

 Dr Rong Zhu is a Senior Lecturer in Business Economics at Flinders University.
-He is also a Research Fellow at the Institute of Labor Economics (IZA) and a Fellow of the Global Labor Organization (GLO).
+He is also a Research Fellow at the Institute of Labor Economics (IZA), Germany.

 Rong's research has appeared in Economic Journal, Journal of Health Economics, Journal of Economic Behavior & Organization, Journal of Population Economics, Economics of Education Review, Health Economics, Labour Economics, Regional Science and Urban Economics, Review of Income and Wealth, Oxford Economic Papers, Scandinavian Journal of Economics, and Social Science & Medicine.